wjwillemse/nafigator/README.rst

+**DISCLAIMER - BETA PHASE**

+*This pdf parser to naf is currently in a beta phase.*

-Python package to convert spaCy and Stanza documents to NLP Annotation Format (NAF)
+Python package to convert pdf files via spaCy or Stanza to NLP Annotation Format (NAF)

 * Free software: MIT license